"What do you do when your hands are

 Ron squeezed his eyes shut.
 "Bloody hell.
-I wish you'd just said 'yes'."
+I sort of wish you'd said 'yes'."

 Bagshot was slowly regaining her feet, moving with the same bizarre, uncomfortably jerky motions that she had before, except even more pronounced.
 There were several horrible grating noises that reverberated in the silence, like bones that hadn't set properly, unnatural joints clacking and grinding against each other.
 It made Hermione flinch just to hear it.

 "Fuck this," Ron said through gritted teeth.
 He hopped up into an extended crouch and levelled his wand over the fence.
 "STUPEFY!"
-The red light hit Bagshot right in the torso, but save for making another wince-inducing sound had no results.
+The red light hit Bagshot right in the torso, but, save for making another wince-inducing sound, produced no results.
 "DIFFINDO!"

 The cutting spell sliced across the woman's shoulder, sending tatters of cloth fluttering to the earth.
 A thin portion of dead grey skin was revealed, sporting a nasty deep cut — and no blood.